zdjohn/akka-remote-kcl-example/README.md

 kinesis processor is not hooked up by default, but sample and comments is provided inside the source code

-#By intentenally design a fragile peace inside your application achitecture, it protects the system as whole burning down.
+**By intentenally design a fragile component piece inside your application achitecture, and make it fail fast.
+It protects the system as a whole.

 i live, i die , i live again